esturcke/hcc-613-blog/content/project/keynote.md

 the first time he needs them.
 He often only gets a very short introduction to how they work.
 Bond would likely want something that is intuitive, but also very efficient to use in high stress situations.
-I have tried to introduce some color coding in response to the evaluation to make clearer it what's going on.
+I have tried to introduce some color coding in response to the evaluation to make clearer what's going on.

-Since I had added the ability to save messages, I have also worked on a task analysis to read saved messages:
+Since I had added the ability to save messages, I added a new task analysis for reading saved messages:

 ```
 0. in order to read a saved message